-- Prepare a flash card for each of the Seven Council Fires including the reservation on which they live and give a flash card to eight participants in the group.
-Multiple cards will needed for the Teton, as shown below, to show the seven nations of the Teton. - 3.
-Have each participant holding a reservation's name read the information from his card and then stand in the part of the room where the reservation is located assuming the classroom represents the State of SD.
-Have the participants with the band names from the Seven Council Fires go stand next to the reservation where they are located.
-The seven nations of the Tetons are located on the reservations west of the Missouri River. - 4.
-If time permits, after portraying the geographic locations and the bands located there, ask the nine reservation participants to arrange themselves in the order of land size for each reservation and announce to the class their land size.
-Next ask them to arrange themselves by population size on each reservation and announce their population size.
+- 2. Have each participant holding a tribe's name read the information from his card and then stand in the part of the room where the reservation is located assuming the classroom represents the State of SD. - 3.
+If time permits, after portraying the geographic location and the tribe located there, ask the nine reservation participants to arrange themselves in the order of land size for each reservation and announce to the class their land size.
+Next ask them to arrange themselves by population size on each reservation and announce their population size. - 4.
+Ask them to arrange themselves into groups based on the dialect spoken on the reservation.